Table of Contents

 Term Loans

-Short-term loans generally have six- to 18-month repayment terms and are often available through online lenders.
-They tend to be easier to qualify for, but come with higher interest rates than long-term loans.
-Long-term loans, on the other hand, have a repayment period of two years or more.
+Short-term loans generally have repayment terms between six and 18 months and are often available through online lenders.
+They tend to be easier to qualify for but come with higher interest rates than long-term loans.
+Long-term loans, on the other hand, have a repayment period of three years or more.

 These loans typically come with higher amounts, lower interest rates, and tougher qualification requirements than short-term loans.
 They are available through banks, credit unions, and SBA lenders.